ada-x64/ada-x64.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Ada!
-I'm a software developer living in Kansas and looking for work.
+Hi, I'm Ada (they/them)!
+I'm a software developer in Lawrence, Kansas.

-I'm passionate about game and tools development and am a strong proponent of open-source software.
-In particular, I have experience writing game engines and web software by using and contributing to open-source tools.
+My history with programming began at 12 years old, developing Mario fangames in GameMaker 8.
+Since then I've done a lot - made a game engine, studied philosophy and math, and become a parent, among other things.

+Currently I'm a big fan of Rust, which I'm using to develop my game engine [Sundile](#Projects).
+I've been a freelancer for three years now, in addition to having had several full-time tech jobs.
+I have experience with native software development in C++ and C#, and web development with Angular and React as well as back-end experience with PHP and .NET.

+I love open source communities!
+I'm working on contributing more to the communities I love, and I open-source all the software I write.

+Feel free to reach me at any of the links at the bottom of the page.
+I'm always open to chat :)

 You can download my resume [here.]({{site.baseurl}}/assets/Ada-Mandala-Resume.pdf)